-Nicole is the Director of Business Development and Community Relations for MyCase, a powerful and intuitive cloud-based law practice mangement system for the modern law firm.
+Nicole is the Legal Technology Evangelist for MyCase, a powerful and intuitive cloud-based law practice mangement system for the modern law firm.

 She is also the author of 3 books.
 Her most recent book is "Cloud Computing for Lawyers," which can be purchased here.
 "Cloud Computing for Lawyers" features a discussion of cloud computing fundamentals, an overview of legal cloud computing products, and step-by-step instructions for implementing cloud computing in your practice--including practical tips for securing your data.

 This book will help you: 1) Understand the current state of cloud computing technology; 2) Weigh the risks and benefits of cloud computing; 3) Evaluate legal cloud computing applications like law practice management, billing, time tracking, e-mail, and e-discovery software; 4) Consider the ethical considerations of storing client data in the cloud; and 5) Maintain security and privacy for your online data.